carlosparaciari/ParallelGameOfLife/README.md

 In that case, you will have to modify the ./CMakeLists.txt file (replace 1.56 with your version number in line 238).

+Finally, you can decide which parallelisation technique to use for the project.
+At the moment you have two choices.
+If you want to parallelise the serial solution with OpenMP, then set the following

+  * BUILD_OpenMP:BOOL=ON

+If you want to parallelise it with OpenMPI, set

+  * BUILD_OpenMPI:BOOL=ON

+Notice that the OpenMPI solution has not been implemented yet.

 Build Instructions
 -----------------------------